Justice and Mental Health Collaboration Program

 - Case management and other direct services;

 In addition to its grants, JMHCP funds a number of initiatives to support collaboration among the criminal justice, juvenile justice, mental health, and substance use treatment systems, including:

-- Mental Health Learning Sites: Nine law enforcement agencies and four court-based sites were selected by the CSG Justice Center and BJA to share their expertise with other criminal justice and mental health agencies and organizations.
+- Mental Health Learning Sites: Four court-based sites were selected by the CSG Justice Center and BJA to share their expertise with other criminal justice and mental health agencies and organizations.